jakexks/docker-kubectl-helm-aws/README.md

 # kubectl, helm, AWS SDK on alpine linux

-Alpine based Docker image that includes kubectl, helm, the AWS SDK and a helm plugin that lets you use S3 as a chart repository. https://github.com/hypnoglow/helm-s3/
+Alpine based Docker image that includes kubectl, helm, the AWS cli and a helm plugin that lets you use S3 as a chart repository. https://github.com/hypnoglow/helm-s3/